Assessing student learning in quantum computing: Lessons from developing a test item on phase kickback: Introduction

 \section{Introduction}

+In recent years, researchers from various discipline-based education research (DBER) communities have come together to study student thinking in quantum technologies \cite{Meyer:2026AJP}, with the goal of developing better curricular materials, pedagogies, and assessments.
+This work is often disseminated through venues that reach a broad audience of scientists, engineers, education researchers, and educators.
+Because these audiences have varying exposure to education research, communication barriers can arise that limit accessibility and the broader impact of quantum education results.
+This article aims to help bridge a portion of that gap -- demonstrating, by way of example, how we as education researchers come to understand aspects of student thinking, and motivating some of the methodological and practical considerations behind our work in ways we hope will be accessible and useful to a broad audience.

-One of the primary goals of Physics Education Research (PER) is to study how students think about physics.
-A major challenge, however, is that unlike much experimental physics research, PER practitioners can seldom conduct controlled experiments.
+One of the primary goals of quantum information science (QIS) education research is to study how students think about QIS principles.
+A major challenge, however, is that unlike much experimental quantum science research, education researchers can seldom conduct controlled experiments.
 Even innovative techniques like eye-tracking \cite{Hahn:2022} provide at best indirect evidence of student thinking.
 Instead, we gather data about student thinking in several common ways: for instance, by looking at students' work on problems, observing them in lectures and tutorials \cite{Schoenfeld:2018}, and performing think-aloud interviews \cite{Leighton:2017}.
 Each data collection method has strengths and limitations.
 For instance, clinical interview dynamics affect student interviews \cite{Sherin:2007,Russ:2012}, while submitted problem sets sometimes present a ``cleaned-up'' narrative erasing the thinking behind the solution.
 Qualitative analyses are also difficult to scale, motivating development of quantitative tools such as research-based conceptual assessments \cite{Madsen:2017} to complement (but not replace) qualitative research.